sosga/larn/README.md

 I am the official maintainer of Larn.

 <b>Master Branch</b></br>
-Currently a conversion of the C code of Larn to C++ is underway, in order to de-spaghettifi the code and make it a good, clean game with a great codebase.
 This master branch is also Apache 2.0 Licensed.
+The code of Larn has now been converted to C++17 and the vast majority of bugs have been squashed.

+You will see that there has been no activity for 2 months, I am working on improvements and I have other programs I maintain also.
+Don't worry, Larn/FreeLarn is still very much being actively developed.

 # Build Status #